 I have worked in the caring professions for over twenty years.
 This originally centered around residential and day care for people with both mental health needs and learning disabilities.
-About fifteen years ago I started to move from social care and community work to complementary healthcare: firstly Shiatsu and more recently Craniosacral Therapy.
+About twenty years ago I started to move from social care and community work to complementary healthcare: firstly Shiatsu and more recently Craniosacral Therapy and Focusing.

 Two fundamental beliefs inform all of my work:

 1. There is intrinsic health and goodness at the core of every human being,

 2. Our mental, spiritual, emotional and physical aspects inter-relate and co-exist as one whole.

 I qualified in 2001 from the BSS/Genki School of Shiatsu with Sarah Wale, and joined the professional register of the Shiatsu Society in 2002.